AdobeDocs/experience-manager-learn.en/help/assets/search-and-discovery/contextual-search.md

 # Contextual search

-Learn how to use Contextual Search in Adobe Experience Manager Assets to efficiently find and reuse assets with natural language queries.
+Learn how to use Contextual Search in Adobe Experience Manager Assets to efficiently find assets with natural language queries.

 >[!VIDEO](https://video.tv.adobe.com/v/3428667/?learn=on)